zachleat/zachleat.com/web/_posts/2020-07-12-lighthouse-in-footer.md

 2. Consume the Speedlify API data files—they are generated automatically with your Speedlify instance.
 	* Use [Eleventy’s Cache Assets plugin](https://github.com/11ty/eleventy-cache-assets) {% highlight bash %}npm install @11ty/eleventy-cache-assets --save-dev{% endhighlight %}
 	* Copy and paste the small [`speedlify.js` Eleventy global data file](https://github.com/zachleat/zachleat.com/blob/e6c9cc7eb3e05ba06d34c909bbf36eb9dea84273/_data/speedlify.js) to your global data directory.
 This tells us which URLs are speed tested in Speedlify.
 Change the URL in `speedlify.js` to point to your `/api/urls.json` file.
 Mine is `https://www.speedlify.dev/api/urls.json`.
-3. Use the Web Component.
+3. Use the [`<speedlify-score>` Web Component](https://github.com/zachleat/speedlify-score/). (_These instructions were updated July 17, 2020_)
+	* `npm install speedlify-score`
-	* Add the [JavaScript Source Code](https://github.com/zachleat/zachleat.com/blob/master/web/js/speedlify-api.js).
-The CSS is bundled inside (is this CSS-in-JS?).
+	* Add the `speedlify-score.js` JavaScript and the `speedlify-score.css` CSS to your page.
-	* Add the `<speedlify-api>` markup to your page where you want the score to show up.
+	* Add the `<speedlify-score>` markup to your page where you want the score to show up.
 I’d recommend putting it in the footer of your page.
-	* Use the `speedlify.js` Eleventy global data file we added earlier to set the `hash` attribute on the component.
-Have a look at [my `footer.html` to see how I did it using Liquid templates](https://github.com/zachleat/zachleat.com/blob/4343bdf1684f01743c5941f15db2cd456a06f072/_includes/footer.html#L16-L19) (only lines 16 through 19).
+	* Use the `speedlify.js` Eleventy global data file we added earlier to set the `hash` attribute.
+Have a look at [my `footer.html` to see how I did it using Liquid templates](https://github.com/zachleat/zachleat.com/blob/cb3ea00450be79d2b9233bac9fcbcf945ea72397/_includes/footer.html#L16-L21) (only lines 16 through 19).
 	* Also set the `speedlify-url` attribute to point to your Speedlify instance.
 Mine is {% highlight html %}speedlify-url="https://www.speedlify.dev"{% endhighlight %}
-	* Optional: If you want the Lighthouse text to link somewhere specific, set the `lighthouse-link` attribute too.
-I used {% highlight html %}lighthouse-link="https://www.speedlify.dev/zachleat.com/"{% endhighlight %}

 ## Go forth and speed test!